McRonald2/FashionMNIST/README.md

 `cnn_model.py`: A module used to define the costumed Convolutional Neural Network archirtecture and class.

-`train.py`: A module used to automate the training process and the hyper-parameter tuning.<br>
+`train.py`: A module used to automate the training process and the hyper-parameter tuning.

 <b>note:</b> The `train_save_best_model()` function is wrapping the training, hyper-parameter tuning and saving the best model as a `.pt` file.

 ## REST api and web applicaion